 At the end of 2017, Spotify reported “that it had 157 million global monthly active users, of which 71 million were subscribers who listen ad-free… Pandora operates only in the U.S. after discontinuing its service in Australia and New Zealand last July.

 Pandora reported 74.7 million active listeners at the end of last year, including 5.5 million subscribers to its ad-free products.”

-According to Edison Research, this year”some 160 million people stream audio weekly, up from 44 million in 2010″.
-This is a growing opportunity for advertisers.
-We’re seeing knock-it-outta-the-park returns on Digital Audio ads for our clients, many in the Seattle, San Francisco and Portland markets.
+According to Edison Research, this year, “some 160 million people stream audio weekly, up from 44 million in 2010”.
+Streaming audio presents a growing opportunity for advertisers.
+We’re seeing knock-it-outta-the-park returns on digital audio ads for our clients; many in the Seattle, San Francisco, and Portland markets.
 We’d love to share some success stories with you.
 Give us a call or shoot us an email, you can reach us here.

 P.S.
 Here is another Pandora advertising blog we wrote a while back, in case you’re interested.